 Depending on the security requirements, different properties can be set to configure the VisiNaming service.
-For the full list of security properties and their descriptions, go to the Security Guide, Security Properties for Java or the Security Properties for C++ section.
+For the full list of security properties and their descriptions, go to the VisiBroker Security Guide, in the Security Properties for Java or the Security Properties for C++ section.